auth0/node-jws/readme.md

 * `payload`
 * `secret` or `privateKey`
 * `encoding` (Optional, defaults to 'utf8')
+* `algorithm` (Optional)

-`header` must be an object with an `alg` property. `header.alg` must be one a value found in `jws.ALGORITHMS`.
+`header` must be an object with an `alg` property. `header.alg` must be one a value found in `jws.ALGORITHMS` unless `algorithm` is specified.
 See above for a table of supported algorithms.

 If `payload` is not a buffer or a string, it will be coerced into a string using `JSON.stringify`.

+If `algorithm` is specified, it must be an object with a `sign` property. `sign` must be a function that takes an input and a key, and return a signature.
+Use this option to specify a custom signing algorithm.

 Example